Effective Dental Anxiety and Phobia Relief in Fresno, CA

 • Visible stress

-• Sweating and racing heart
+• Sweating and a racing heart

 • Possible fainting episodes